maggregor/mv-manager-executor/README.md

 - "projectId": string
 - "accessToken: string
 - "regionId": string // Not required if cmdType is workspace
-- "datasetId": string // Not required if cmdType is workspace
+- "datasetName": string // Not required if cmdType is workspace

 The message data is a list of ; separated SELECT queries representing the views to create.
 The message is sent as a base64 encoded string when using PubSub with the Google SDK or gcloud.
 But if you are sending the message locally with a direct HTTP request, you need to encode the string in base64 beforehand